 - Something to keep the kids busy in case of rain

-- Mosquito repellent: surprisingly, we were never bothered by mosquito (perhaps not the season) but there were some stinging tiny flies…
+- Mosquito repellent: we were not that bothered by mosquito (perhaps not the season)

-- Good walking shoes if you plan to hike
+- Walking shoes if you plan to hike

 - First-aid kit, just in case (although the ecolodge does also stock up on medecines)